University Interscholastic League: Athletics

 Astrodome in Houston, Texas Stadium in Irving, Alamo Stadium in San Antonio and Darrell K Royal–Texas Memorial Stadium in Austin.

 In 2010, the UIL designated sites for all championship games: the 5A, 4A, and 3A championships were held at AT&T Stadium in Arlington, while the 2A and 1A championships were held at Newsom Stadium in Mansfield and the six-man championships at Shotwell Stadium in Abilene.
 In 2011, Conferences 1A-5A played their state championships at AT&T Stadium, while the six-man games were played at Abilene.
 In 2013, the six-man games moved to AT&T Stadium as well.
 In 2015 the 11-man championships were played at NRG Stadium in Houston due to a conflict with a Dallas Cowboys-New York Jets game, while the six-man title games returned to Shotwell.
 All championship games returned to AT&T Stadium in 2016.

 The state semifinal and championship games for all five classes in boys and girls basketball were previously held at the Frank Erwin Center on the campus of The University of Texas at Austin.
 In 2015 it was decided to move the boys & girls state tournaments to the Alamodome in San Antonio, TX, due to ongoing price and venue disputes in Austin.
 The state track and field meet and swimming championships are also held on the UT Austin campus, the former at Mike A. Myers Stadium and the latter at the Lee and Joe Jamail Texas Swimming Center.

-The soccer semifinals and finals for 4A and 5A are held at Birkelbach Field in the Austin suburb of Georgetown, and the state baseball tournament is held at Dell Diamond in another Austin suburb, Round Rock.
-The state softball tournament is held at Red and Charline McCombs Field on the UT Austin campus.
+The state soccer championship games for 4A, 5A, and 6A are held at Birkelbach Field in the Austin suburb of Georgetown, and the state baseball tournament is held at Dell Diamond in another Austin suburb, Round Rock.
+The state softball finals is held at Red and Charline McCombs Field on the UT Austin campus.
 The state cross-country meet is held at Old Settlers Park in Round Rock.
 The state wrestling tournament is held at the Berry Center in Houston.
 The Conference 5A state golf tournament is held at Jimmy Clay Golf Course, a municipal course in Austin.

 From 2000–2011 the girls' volleyball tournament was held in Strahan Coliseum on the campus of Texas State University in San Marcos.
 Since 2012, the tournament has been held at the Curtis Culwell Center in Garland.